At Active Directions, we’re proud to champion family, private and mid-market firms as they are the backbone of our economy and communities.

-SMEs and family businesses are more than economic contributors, they are job creators, innovators, and community builders.
+Small and medium-sized enterprises (SMEs) and family businesses are more than economic contributors, they are job creators, innovators, and community builders.
 In this article, we highlight their impact and explore how we can better advocate for their future.

 Economic Contribution